 Prerequisite: one course in philosophy, POLI 212, POLI 214, or by permission.
-Offered in alternate years.

 332 Philosophy of Science.

 Examination of fundamental issues in the philosophy of science.
 Topics include the nature of scientific theories and theory change, scientific rationality, and realism/antirealism.